dotnet/docfx/docs/reference/docfx-json-reference.md

 ### `EnumSortOrder`

-Defines how enum members are sorted:
+Specifies how enum members are sorted:

 - `alphabetic` (default): Sort enum members in alphabetic order.
 - `declaringOrder`: Sort enum members in the order as they are declared in the source code.